alcy/perf-cal-2020/pcal20.md

 ```

 That's all it takes (see Ref.
 5).
 A slight variation in the PDQ code can be used to calculate the
-corresponding response times in Figure 3.
+corresponding response times in Figure 2.

-The point of constructing the PDQ model is to
+The reason for constructing the PDQ model is to

   1. validate the performance data by comparing it with a model of expected values
   1. see if there are opportunities for performance improvement

-The hint from Figure 1 is that the measured X(N) and R(N) validate very well with PDQ but, there is not much room for performance improvement.
+The hint from Figures 1 and 2 is that the measured X(N) and R(N) corroborate very well with PDQ.
+On the other hand, the PDQ model makes clear that there is not much room for performance improvement.
 The initial throughput increases linearly with load and runs along the parallel bound.
 You can't beat that.
 It might be possible to lift the saturation bound in some way but, it turns out there isn't.
 I'll return to that point, shorty.
 The only other improvement might be to reduce the variability in the data.

 I should note in passing that I've seen throughput data for a completely different Tomcat application that was not
-running in any cloud and it did not appear to scale as well is Figure 1.
+running in the cloud and it did not appear to scale as well as Figure 1.
-Its profile was closer to the dotted curve.
+Its profile was closer to the dotted curve in Figure 1.
 Since I wasn't involved with that system in any way,
-I don't know if the difference was due to bad measurements or bad configuration or something else.
+I don't know if the difference was due to bad measurements, bad configuration, or something else.